Jaffa Lam

-Jaffa Lam (born 1973) is a Chinese visual artist.
+Jaffa Lam Laam (born 1973) is a Chinese visual artist.
 She is known for her mixed-media sculptures and site-specific works that inquire into Hong Kong culture and history.
 Lam often uses recycled materials such as found fabric or wood from construction sites.
 She began focusing on community engagement and socially responsible art at the time of the SARS outbreak in Hong Kong in 2003.
 And since then, she has created many community-driven projects in Hong Kong and abroad.
 In 2006, she received the Asian Cultural Council's Desiree and Hans Michael Jebsen Fellowship.
 Her works have been acquired by public institutions, including Hong Kong Museum of Art, Hong Kong Heritage Museum, and Chinese University of Hong Kong.
 Lam is also known as an educator.
 She is currently Academic Head at the Hong Kong Art School.

 Early life

 She was born in 1973 in Fujian, People's Republic of China.
 She migrated to Hong Kong in 1985 (at 12 years old) and continued her study there.
 She received a Bachelor of Fine Arts, Master of Fine Arts, and postgraduate diploma in education from The Chinese University of Hong Kong.
 She sculpted in wood, metals and glass, and created more expansive installations from items such as cough-drop tins, tree branches, and string.
 Some of her more avant-garde sculptures were object dialogues created at a residency in Hualien, Taiwan in 2003, or the ornate mosquito nets she sewed the following year on a cultural exchange with women in a Kenyan village.